kalemaria/pycurv/README.md

  - scripts for running the external software, getting curvatures and calculating errors from their output VTK files
  - a collection of plotting functions.
+ - folder with output of curvature tests ('test_vector_voting_output')

+## experimental_data_sets folder
+Some experimental data can be found here:
+- vesicle: unfilled segmentation of a vesicle from a cryo-electron tomogram
+- ER: filled segmentation of a ER membrane patch from a cryo-electron tomogram

 # Installing curvaturia